cmdnguyen/ECommerce-Database/README.md

     npm run seed

-## Usage

-Once everything is installed, you can start the server.
+Once you have sourced and seeded the database, you can start the server.
 You can use either of these commands to start the `server.js` file.

     npm start
     node server

 You should get the following message: `App listening on port 3001!` That means the server is up and running in `localhost:3001`.

+Here's a video demostration to help walkthrough to create the `.env` file, sourcing and seeding the database and starting up the server:

+## Usage

 Open up Insomnia to access and manipulate the database.